-Prevention of Allergies and Asthma in Children: Tips to Remember
+Prevention of Allergies and Asthma in Children

 It has long been known that allergies and asthma tend to run in families, making children where one or both parents have an allergic disease more likely to develop these conditions.
 Fortunately, there are steps that may delay or possibly prevent allergies or asthma from developing.

 Food allergies can cause problems ranging from eczema to life-threatening allergic reactions.
 Common triggers include peanuts, tree nuts, cow's milk, egg, soy, wheat, fish, and shellfish.

 Infants with a sibling or at least one biological parent who has allergic conditions are at risk for developing food allergy, especially if they already exhibit allergic symptoms of atopic dermatitis, allergic rhinitis or asthma.

 Restricting a mother's diet of specific allergens during pregnancy and while breast-feeding, when a child is otherwise well, is not routinely recommended as a means to prevent food allergies.
 Most recent information indicates there is no significant allergy prevention benefit to your baby if you avoid highly allergenic foods during this time.
 Breast milk is the ideal way to nourish your infant.
 It is least likely to trigger an allergic reaction, it is easy to digest and it strengthens the infant’s immune system.
 Especially recommended for the first four to six months, it may possibly reduce early eczema, wheezing and cow’s milk allergy.
 For infants at risk for food allergy where the mother is unable to breast feed, hydrolyzed infant formulas are recommended as hypoallergenic substitutes over cow’s milk and soy formulas.